speedy-beaver/new-xiaomi-3g-openwrt/Readme.md

 - title: Economic Solution
   details: Premium quality at a fair price - the good stuff from China
 - title: Qualcomm-Free
-  details: 'Only Taiwan's finest silicon found its way into this router
+  details: Only Taiwan's finest silicon found its way into this router
 - title: Full Control
   details: Install OpenWrt and enjoy maximum flexibility and rich functionality
 - title: Open-Source